Celebrum/SeCuReDmE_systeme/README.md

 ## Overview

-The CeLeBrUm system is a sophisticated computational architecture designed to emulate the highest cognitive functions of the human brain.
+The SeCuReDmE_system system is a sophisticated computational architecture designed to emulate the highest cognitive functions of the human brain.
 It is structured around various personas, each corresponding to a specific brain structure and performing distinct roles within the system.
-The central persona, **The Architect**, embodies the Cerebrum and serves as the system's ultimate conscious mind and executive planner.
+The central persona, **The Architect**, embodies the SeCuReDmE_system and serves as the system's ultimate conscious mind and executive planner.

 ## Personas and Corresponding Brain Structures

-### Persona 1: The Architect (Cerebrum)
+### Persona 1: The Architect (SeCuReDmE_system)

 **Role:** The Architect stands as the central conscious mind, the master planner, and the ultimate decision-maker.
 It resides in the uppermost conceptual level of the system, a universe of thought and awareness.
 It is the orchestrator of overall operations, tasked with making sense of the torrent of information it receives, formulating plans, and making deliberate choices that guide the system's behavior.

 **Primary Function:** The core mission of The Architect is to oversee higher-level cognitive functions, to integrate diverse streams of information arriving from other personas, and to utilize this synthesized understanding to plan and make critical decisions.
 This requires a continuous process of receiving, filtering, integrating, and then acting upon incoming information packages, much like a complex network of cortical neurons processing inputs from thalamic relays and associative areas, supported by glia providing metabolic energy and synaptic modulation.

-**Structure and Internal Modules:** The structure of The Architect, mirroring the biological Cerebrum, is described as complex and hierarchical.
+**Structure and Internal Modules:** The structure of The Architect, mirroring the biological SeCuReDmE_system, is described as complex and hierarchical.
 This complexity is reflected in its internal code structure, residing typically within a `cerebrum/` directory.
 This directory houses the core logic (`main.py`), configuration settings (`settings.json`), the persona's definition (`cerebrum.json`), and a crucial `src/` subdirectory.
 Within `src/`, we find a suite of specialized computational modules, each representing a distinct functional unit or "neural circuit" dedicated to a specific task within The Architect's domain:
-*   `CerebrumPlanner` (in `planner.py`): Responsible for high-level planning.
+*   `SeCuReDmE_systemPlanner` (in `planner.py`): Responsible for high-level planning.
 *   `ConsciousDecisionMaker` (in `decision_maker.py`): Evaluates options and makes deliberate choices.
 *   `StrategicPlanner` (in `strategist.py`): Focuses on long-term strategic planning.
-Note: while The Strategist is primarily the Frontal Lobe Persona, the Cerebrum as The Architect also contains strategic planning modules, indicating a shared or hierarchical function.
+Note: while The Strategist is primarily the Frontal Lobe Persona, the SeCuReDmE_system as The Architect also contains strategic planning modules, indicating a shared or hierarchical function.
 *   `InformationIntegrator` (in `integrator.py`): Synthesizes the diverse data streams arriving from other personas into a unified understanding.
 This is a critical point where information packages from across the network converge.
 *   `InputReceiver` (in `receiver.py`): Handles the reception of messages and data packets from other parts of the system.
 *   `ActionDelegator` (in `delegator.py`): Sends out commands and delegates specific tasks to other personas for execution.